 |Haha, typo is staying ;)|

 Ahh, Ouya.
-The little machine that could; the pet project that was but a dream which took off thanks to kickstarter.
-With a weird name, a tiny form factor and a focus on indie games, this little micro-console that could is an interesting piece of tech that I would say fits in as a niche product.
+The little machine that could; the pet dream project which took off thanks to KickStarter.
+With a weird name, a tiny form factor and a focus on indie games, this little "micro-console that could" is an interesting piece of tech that I would say fits in as a niche product.

 It's gotten a lot of praise for it's take on openness, adopting the Android OS, making all games free to try and opening their platform for indies to flourish.
-But...it's also gotten it's share of hate from people whom assumed it was going to be a contender for other home consoles from the likes of Sony, Microsoft and Nintendo.
+But...it's also gotten it's share of hate for its rough edges and from those who assumed it was going to be a contender for other home consoles from the likes of Sony, Microsoft and Nintendo.

 We'll start off taking a look at the hardware itself.
 The console is TINY!
-We're talking just under 3" cubed, tiny.
+We're talking just under 3" cubed tiny.
 I guess that's not surprising, as it's basically the same kind of innards that you'd find in a Android based cell phone, but still, it's a bit jarring to fit the whole thing in one hand easily.
 It sits nicely by itself near your TV and only has one button that sits on top and acts as the power switch.
-The back has your HDMI, AC and USB ports and over all the unit is clean and simple, sporting a nice brushed metal case.
+The back has your HDMI, power and USB ports and over all the unit sports a pleasingly simple look, with a nice brushed metal case on all sides.

-The controller is something akin a 3rd party 360 controller and works, but is also kind of clunky.
-The entire back of the controller is a smooth, Matte plastic (which feels nice) and the front metal covers on either side (pictured above) snap off to give access to the 2 AA battery slots.
-This is an alien concept to me as a placement for batteries, but it's also kind of cool.
+The controller is something akin to a 3rd party xbox360 controller and works, but is also kind of clunky.
+The entire back of the controller is a smooth matte plastic (which feels nice) and the front metal covers on either side (pictured above and below) snap off to give access to the 2 AA battery slots.
+This is a bit of an alien concept as a placement for batteries, but it's also kind of cool.
 The plates are held in snug with magnets.

-It features 4 face buttons, 2 analogue sticks, a D-Pad and Menu Button on the face, with 4 top buttons, two of which act like triggers and a middle touch pad (which is rarely used).
-The sticks feel nice and firm, click well, the D-Pad is alright, I've used both better and worse; The facebuttons (which Spell out Ouya) are decent enough, have a nice stiff click to them.
+It features 4 face buttons, 2 analogue sticks, a D-Pad and Menu Button on the face, with 4 top buttons (two of which act like triggers) and a middle touch pad (which is rarely utilized).
+The analogue sticks feel nice and firm and click down well.
+The D-Pad is okay (I've used both better and worse); The facebuttons (which Spell out Ouya) are decent enough, having a nice stiff click to them.